What is diabetes?

-We’ll talk about what it means to eat well with diabetes.
+What does it mean to eat well with diabetes?
 Food is for nourishing our bodies, but it should also be for enjoyment.
-In Dining with Diabetes course, we will talk about carbohydrates, sweeteners and healthy fats, and we will demonstrate some recipes that use familiar foods made just a little bit healthier and diabetes-friendly.
+In the Dining with Diabetes course, we will talk about carbohydrates, sweeteners and healthy fats, and we will demonstrate some recipes that use familiar foods made just a little bit healthier and diabetes-friendly.

 Physical activity is one of the most important things we can do to manage diabetes, prevent other diseases and stay strong and independent as we age.
-Each week, we will spend a little time practicing some ways to stay active.
+Each week, it's important to spend a little time staying active.
 The recommendation for adults to maintain health is to be moderately active for 30 minutes per day—and more is better.
 That activity does not need to be done all at once to maintain health.
 You can be active for 10 minutes at a time as long as it adds up to 30 minutes or more over the course of the day.

-We will talk about other things that are important to successfully manage diabetes?
+What other things can you do to successfully manage diabetes?
 In our Dining with Diabetes program we give you tips to be successful, as well opportunities to interact with the instructor and other members of the class to ask questions, share tips and support each other as we take charge of our health.

 Diabetes can come with fear, frustrations and worries.
 However, we can live well with diabetes.
 Dining with Diabetes will help you develop goals for your medical care and self-management and provide you with tools to meet your goals.

-How to take a Dining with Diabetes class
+How can I take a Dining with Diabetes class?

-Classes are held in locations that are accessible and convenient in each county.
-Churches, schools, vocational-technical centers and hospitals have been hosts to Dining with Diabetes.
+Dining with Diabetes classes are held in locations that are accessible and convenient as well as online Churches, schools, vocational-technical centers and hospitals have been hosts to Dining with Diabetes.
 Course also are available virtually to provide ease of access for those interested in the program.

-Extension Educators try to schedule classes at the best times for people in their county.
+Extension educators try to schedule classes at the best times for people in their county.
 Classes are usually held in spring or fall.
-The day of the week and the time of day may vary from county to county.
 Observers are always welcome at Dining with Diabetes programs.
 Please contact your local county Extension office to inquire about classes available in your areas, as well as virtual opportunities.